 These data types can hold values of anything other than numerical values.
 More often used non-numeric data types are Variant, String, Boolean, Date, Object.

-- String: There are two types of string data type.
-One which can hold numerical data and another one which can hold non-numerical data.
+- String: There are two types of string data types.
+One which can hold numerical data and another one that can hold non-numerical data.

 - String Fixed length can hold characters from 1 to 65400 characters.